COVID-19 in Samos

 Greece was largely spared by the global pandemic until August 2020, when the number of daily reported cases exceeded 100 for the first time.
 Similarly, on Samos, no case was detected before July 2020.
 The first lockdown in March and April 2020 notably reduced the spread in Greece.
 On Samos, upon the announcement of the first cases in town, the refugee camp was placed in containment, then the rest of the island.
 The measures are among the most restrictive in Europe: all non-essential movements are prohibited.
 Lockdown is gradually lifted from May 4, 2020.
 Summer 2020 is a return to normal life, except for the Samos camp, which is put under lockdown again from September - following a growing number of cases detection.

 Despite the announcement of a second national lockdown on November 7, 2020, the island of Samos is declared exempt from these measures due to the earthquake of October 30, 2020.
 This earthquake, magnitude 7.0 on Richter scale, caused enormous damage to the island, which the tsunami that followed made worse.
 For these reasons, and to facilitate reconstruction, Samos did not enter lockdown with the rest of the country in November.
 In addition, few cases were declared on the island, until February 2021.

 On February 5, 2021, cases of COVID-19 are announced within a brigade present on Samos, but the contaminations are contained.
 However, a few days later the virus is detected in town.
 Finally, on February 26, the first cases in the camp were reported.
 On February 27, with 7 cases in the camp and others in cities, lockdown was announced by the authorities.
-To this day, the island of Samos is still under lockdown.
+The lockdown is progressively lifted, restaurants and bar opened again at the beginning of May.

 COVID-19 for the camp